Blog Post

 • Does the renter owe you any money?

-• Would you rent your property to them again?
+• Would you lease your rental property to them again?

 Getting this information on your own may help prevent forgery by the tenant.